mofo7777/Stackoverflow/README.md

 This program takes screenshots using Directx9, and create a mp4 video file with Mediafoundation API.

-In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT.
+In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT to change it.

 ## TranscodeMp4ToMp4
 This program transcode a mp4 video file into a new mp4 file.
 There is no real encoding process, because output file has the same format as input file.